Blendify/blender-manual/trunk/blender_docs/manual/sequencer/preview/properties.rst

 are displayed in the preview.

 Preview Shading
-   Method for rendering the viewport.
+   Method for rendering in the viewport.
-   See the 3D View's :ref:`view3d-viewport-shading` options.
+   See the 3D Viewport's :ref:`view3d-viewport-shading` options.
 Override Scene Settings
-   Use workbench render settings from the sequencer scene, instead of each individual scene used in the strip
+   Use the Workbench render settings from the sequencer scene, instead of each individual scene used in the strip.

 View Settings